Frequently Asked Questions About Wisconsin Insurance Claims

 Wisconsin Insurance Claims

 When your home or property is damaged it can be devastating and difficult to recover from.
-In most cases, people and business have insurance to help them recover after a loss.
+In most cases, people and businesses have insurance to help them recover after a loss.
 This article is intended to provide guidance to policyholders and answer frequently asked questions about Wisconsin Insurance Claims and how to maximize your recovery after a loss.

 What does my homeowner’s policy cover?

 Your homeowner’s policy generally provides coverage for physical damage to your home, personal property, and other structures such as fences, garages, barns, and sheds.
 Many insurance policies will also provide some coverage for landscaping such as damage to trees.
 For specific coverage, you will need to review the policy declarations.
-Depending on your policy, you may have coverage under an all risk grant of coverage or coverage may be limited to losses that were caused by specific risks.
+Depending on your policy, you may have coverage under an all-risk grant of coverage or coverage may be limited to losses that were caused by specific risks.
 Murdock Law has prepared an informational guide about how to read and understand your policy here

 The most common grant of coverage for property coverage provides coverage for all risks of loss unless the policy contains a specific provision expressly excluding loss from coverage.
 An example of such a provision would be as follows: